• About

 The problems

+The first problem is thumb obstruction.
 When you drag the handle across the image, your thumb sits directly over the area you're trying to evaluate.
 The comparison you're making is hidden by your own hand.
-It's a fundamental conflict between the control and the content.
+A fundamental conflict between the control and the content.

 A better comparison slider for mobile